 When it’s time for supper, we gather together and give thanks, then eat turkey, stuffing, cranberry sauce, a host of side dishes and homemade pies—apple, pumpkin, pecan, and chocolate pudding.

 Related Article: My First Thanksgiving and I’m on a Budget

 After carving the turkey, Steve sets aside the wishbone until after dinner.
 Then we pick two of the younger kids and let them have a wishbone breaking competition.
 The winner gets the first choice of dessert.

 More Thanksgiving Games!

-Afterward, we play more games—Whiffle ball in the backyard, Spoons, (a card game with . . . spoons – watch a how-to-play video), or Apples to Apples, a fast-paced word association game.
+Afterward, we play more games—Whiffle ball in the backyard, Spoons, (a card game with . . . spoons – watch a how-to-play video at the bottom of the Card Games list), or Apples to Apples, a fast-paced word association game.
 Balderdash is also a great game to play with a group of 8-12 people.
 You will laugh until you cry!

 Related Article: Family Game Night Games